BOOK YOUR PLACE on our next FREE TRAINING: Learn all about our Healthy Woman Healthy Runner Method.

 Unexpected Weight Gain – Disturbed Sleep – Hot Flushes and Night Sweats – Unexpected Injuries and Aches & Pains, Low Energy/Fatigue/Poor Recovery, Low Mood/Irritability/Foggy Brain

 One of the aspects of perimenopause is the unpredictability of the symptoms which often leads to a woman feeling out of control.
-It may feel very serious, but we believe that if you understand what is going on and a have some personal nutritional and lifestyle management strategies you can feel more empowered to guide yourself through this life stage and minimise symptoms.
+I know it all feels very serious, but I believe that if you understand what is going on and a have some personal nutritional and lifestyle management strategies you can feel more empowered to guide yourself through this life stage and minimise symptoms.

-Weight gain is common in in perimenopause – especially around the middle or developing a higher fat: muscle ratio, this will often this affect how we feel about ourselves/self-esteem and how we perform as a runner.
+Weight gain is common in in perimenopause – especially around the middle or developing a higher fat: muscle ratio will often this affect how we feel about ourselves/self-esteem and how we perform as a runner.